 FIDO2 (Fast ID Online) authentication, the second generation of open standard protocols from the FIDO Alliance, enables us to more easily and securely replace password logins with biometric authentication (FaceID and fingerprint scans).
 Fast and simple validation gives customers quick and seamless access to their accounts, websites, apps or call centers.

-Transmit Security BindID is the industry’s only app-less biometric authenticator, and it’s designed from the ground up to deliver seamless identity experiences.
+The Transmit Security passwordless customer authentication service is the industry’s first app-less biometric authenticator, and it’s designed from the ground up to deliver seamless identity experiences.
 Strong FIDO2 biometric authentication resolves the security-versus-experience conundrum.
-Instead of using multiple tools to validate users at multiple layers, BindID authenticates customers using a single tool or smart device: a mobile phone, PC, laptop or tablet.
+Instead of using multiple tools to validate users at multiple layers, Transmit Security authenticates customers using a single tool or smart device: a mobile phone, PC, laptop or tablet.

 Identity experiences encompass the customer’s entire identity journey, from the first account registration to logins from any device, on any channel, including the call center.
 When the identity experience feels effortless and consistent, customers spend more, return frequently and tell their friends.
 Companies can expect business to grow, with a rapid 33% gain in sales, previously lost due to password issues.

 Discover more.
 Read our blog: Why Identity Experiences Should Be a Strategic Priority in Your Business.

 ¹ Verizon, “2020 Data Breach Investigations Report.”